Black River State ForestCamping information

-See the campground tabs for a description about each of the campgrounds on this property.
+See the campgrounds tab above for a description about each of the campgrounds on this property.

 Castle Mound campground

-This modern family campground is open year-round and has a total of 35 sites.
-There are 21 non-electric and 14 electric sites.
-There is 1 electric ADA designated site.
+This modern family campground is open year-round and has a total of 35 sites (21 non-electric and 14 electric).
+There is one electric ADA designated site.
 Make an online reservation or call 1-888-947-2757.

 Campground includes an accessible shower building, accessible flush and vault toilet buildings, firewood sales, indoor picnic shelter, garbage and recycling station and sanitary dump station.

 Castle Mound is reservable from May 1 through early October.
 Outside of these dates, all sites are available on a first come, first served basis.
 A limited number of sites are plowed open in the winter.

 Castle Mound serves as the recreational headquarters of the property and is located on highway 12.
 From Interstate 94, take Black River Falls exit 116 and travel west on highway 54 into Black River Falls.
 Drive to the third set of traffic lights.
 Turn left (south) onto highway 12/27, then turn left (east) onto highway 12.
 The campground is located approximately one mile east on highway 12.